• broken image

 • Our Pipeline circulating Research, Development, Education

-Musical Dynaformics is a discipline for surmounting limits of creativity of musicians through elucidating neurophysiological, biomechanical, and psychological principles governing acquisition, sophistication, loss, and restoration of musical expertise and excellence.
-The goals of "Musical Dynaformics" are both to support for musicians to produce a variety of creative expression in their mind through the body and brain and to prevent development of injuries triggered by practicing (e.g. musician's dystonia).
-To achieve these two goals requires unveiling and developing optimal ways of creating one's desired musical expression (e.g. training, skills), through a cross-disciplinary approach making synergy between neuroscience, biomechanics, robotics, psychology, cognitive science, informatics, and physiology, To this aim, we also develop a Music Excellence Platform, which is a novel platform consisting of sensing and training systems optimized for musicians.
+Musical Dynaformics is a discipline for overcoming the "ceiling effect" of embodying creativity of musicians through elucidating neurophysiological, biomechanical, and psychological principles governing acquisition, sophistication, loss, and restoration of musical expertise and excellence.
+The goals of "Musical Dynaformics" are thus (1) to support for musicians to produce a variety of creative expression in their mind through the body and brain and (2) to prevent development of injuries triggered by practicing (e.g. musician's dystonia).
+To achieve these two goals requires unveiling and developing optimal ways of creating one's desired musical expression (e.g. training, skills), through a cross-disciplinary approach making synergy between neuroscience, biomechanics, robotics, psychology, cognitive science, informatics, and physiology, To facilitate it, we developed Music Excellence Platform, which is a novel platform consisting of sensing, recommendation, and training systems optimized for musicians.

-Outcomes of the research and development on Musical Dynaformics are compiled and implemented into our physical education program; "PEAC" (Physical Education for Artists Curriculum).
-This educational package consists of lectures, physical coaching, and technology-based supports for musicians.
-Both lectures and coaching are based on evidences derived from research and scientific theories, whereas tech-based physical supports make use of our states-of-art sensing & training systems developed by our group, colleagues, and others.
+Outcomes of the research and development on Musical Dynaformics are compiled and implemented into our physical education program for musicians; "PEAC" (Physical Education for Artists Curriculum).
+This educational package consists of lectures, hands-on coaching, and technology-based supports for musicians.
+Both lectures and coaching are based on evidences derived from research and scientific theories on biomechanics, neuroscience, and neurology, whereas tech-based physical supports make use of our states-of-art sensing & training systems developed by our engineering team (i.e. hardware and software).

-The PEAC program is deployed into our academy program hosted by Sony CSL, NeuroPiano, and others, which is our educational platform for young promising pianists.
-We believe PEAC will be a de facto standard of music education as a way of making synergy with various conventional education.
-Also, a part of the PEAC program has been and will be provided to music conservatories and other educational opportunities for musicians in different countries (e.g. HMTM Hannover, Hamamatsu Piano Academy).
+The PEAC program is deployed into our academy program hosted by Sony CSL and NeuroPiano, which is our educational platform designed for young promising pianists.
+We believe PEAC will be a de facto standard of music education as a way of synergizing various conventional education with our physical education.
+Also, a fraction of the PEAC program has been and will be provided to music conservatories and other educational opportunities for musicians in different countries (e.g. HMTM Hannover, Hamamatsu Piano Academy).

 Here, you can find further details of our pipeline circulating research, development, and deployment.